learningwala/w/m/content/Now.md

 - Theater
 - Nature based activities

+**8. Work with [Nature Classrooms (Nature conservation Foundation)](https://www.natureclassrooms.org/) :** Tanaya from Nature Classroom got a grant to develop open sourced nature education assessment tool / framework.
+We are trying their ideas in our work in Vadodara and giving feedback.

+**9. Work with [Reap Benifit](https://www.reapbenefit.org/) :** During local khoji program I collbrated with reap benifit folks to design final workshop of children.
+I want to keep in touch with them to do carve out new possiblities to enage our children.

 --------------

 **I am working as senior content developer (environment domain in learning for life team - PraDigi / Pratham Education Foundation ) :**